An explanation of what GIS is and what it is used for. Links to our GIS Website

 GIS data most commonly exists in one of two formats: vector or raster.

-The Regulatory Department uses GIS to create, manage and analyse planning and regulatory information (Building Consents, Resource Consents, Subdivisions, Hazard Information, Dogs, etc).
+The Community Infrastructre and Development Group uses GIS to create, manage and analyse planning and regulatory information (Building Consents, Resource Consents, Subdivisions, Hazard Information, Dogs, etc).

-The Technical Services Department uses GIS to create, manage and analyse.
+The Asset Strategy Manager's team uses GIS to create, manage and analyse.
 Utilites information (Sewer, Stormwater and Water infrastructure).
 It is a key tool for Utilities Asset Management.